shaftoe/curriculum-vitae/_jobs/3_assyrus.md

   - Backup Solutions
 ---

-Study, develop and deploy an anti-spam system based upon Linux, Postfix and Spamassassin
+Developed and deployed anti-spam system using Linux, Postfix, and Spamassassin